-If you’re looking for a prepaid business credit card solution, call Bento today to learn more about setting up an account, or get started right away with a 60-day free trial and see how Bento can help take the hassle out of business finances.
+The best prepaid business credit card solution alternative may be a business Visa debit card.
+You can call Bento today at 866.220.8455 to learn more about setting up an account, or get started right away with a 60-day free trial and see how Bento cards can help take the hassle out of your business finances.

 Bento: A Better Kind of Prepaid Business Card

 Business Debit Card— Why Get a Debit Card for Business?

 Prepaid Business Debit Card— Simplify Spending with a Business Debit Card

 How Can Using Business Prepaid Cards for Employees Help You Track and Control Spending?